nd-hal/llm-accessibility-divide/README.md

 📜 olmo.script       # Script for running OLMo locally
 📜 poetry.lock       # Dependency lock file for reproducibility
 📜 pyproject.toml    # Configuration for managing dependencies with Poetry
+📜 requirements.txt  # Contains a list of dependencies required to run the LLM-based scripts
 ```

 # Data